 The last original episode of Gilligan’s Island aired way back in 1967.
 Although the show is not current by today’s standards, Mary Ann is one of those characters that will live on in the memories of many.

 Why does she always top Ginger in the polls?
 It's probably down to the writing of the show.
-Both Dawn Wells and Tina Louise (who are the only members of the cast who are still with us) were very attractive women -- one's character was written as an approachable, friendly, helpful kind of gal, and the other's was written as a conceited, high-maintenance diva.
-Which would you rather be marooned with?
+Both Dawn Wells and Tina Louise were very attractive women -- one's character was written as an approachable, friendly, helpful kind of gal, and the other's was written as a conceited, high-maintenance diva.
+Island life can be challenging -- which would you rather be marooned with?

 Tags: Career-Defining Moments | Dawn Wells | Gilligans Island | Mary Ann | TV In The 1970s